Who was Ron Tough?

 To be eligible, the Junior sailor of the year will not have attained his or her 16th birthday before 31 December of the year in which the award is made.

 What is the Syd Corser Scholarship and how is it awarded?

 Can my Sailing Association or Club apply to the Foundation for financial assistance?

 Yes.
 Financial assistance that is not predominantly related to a specific competitive event is generally awarded to clubs or class associations that are affiliated to Yachting Western Australia/Australian Sailing.
 Such applications should detail the nature of the requested assistance sought, the total cost and other sources of funds for the project.
 A short statement detailing how the expenditure will benefit the sport of sailing in WA is required.
-The applicant on behalf of the club or association will need to quote an Australian Sailing number as part of the request.
-Assistance to attend or host a national or Australian Championship series is not generally supported however Class Associations are encouraged to apply for grants to host Pre-Nationals Coaching Clinics to assist WA sailors intending to compete in Australian Championships.
+Assistance to attend or host a National or Australian Championship series is not generally supported however Class Associations are encouraged to apply for grants to host Pre-Nationals Coaching Clinics to assist WA sailors intending to compete in Australian Championships.